What is Trauma? Understanding the Symptoms and Types of Trauma & PTSD

 It has been firmly established that memory plays an important role in trauma symptoms.
 These symptoms, or reactions, can range from chronic low-level anxiety and/or insomnia, which may seem unrelated to environmental triggers, to an excessive startle reflex, such as when rage occurs as a response to a seemingly mild criticism or a door slamming.
 Most people that have these symptoms will turn to self-medicating with substances like alcohol or drugs in an effort to control their malfunctioning nervous systems.

-We have to frame these symptoms inside the memory paradigm in order to understand the nature of trauma.
-For nearly 130 years, it has been documented that trauma imprints are stored as physical movements and feelings in our bodies instead of narratives about unfavourable events in our past, which means that we experience them as immediate threats in the present time.
+We have to frame these symptoms inside the memory paradigm in order to understand the nature of trauma and PTSD.
+For nearly 130 years, it has been documented that trauma and PTSD imprints are stored as physical movements and feelings in our bodies instead of narratives about unfavourable events in our past, which means that we experience them as immediate threats in the present time.

 Forms of Trauma